gavin-harmon/Example_Jupyter_Pipeline/README.md

 ## Pipeline User guide

-    -Source file location:
+#### Source file location:

     "H:\Reporting\Data Collection\Production\20XX.QX\live_sources"

-    - User interfaces
+#### User interfaces

 - run_control.ipynb

     A papermill pipeline solution.

     Each step of the pipeline can be ran manually or sequentially.

     Your options for each run are explained at the top of this file.

-This primary runner script can also be called from other programs and run in t background with defaults or passed parameters
+    This primary execution script can also be called from other programs and run in the background with defaults or passed parameters

 - Pipeline Runner.xlsm

-            - "H:\Reporting\_Tools\GitHub\Production Repositories\Pipeline Runner\Pipeline Runner.xlsm"
+    "H:\Reporting\_Tools\GitHub\Production Repositories\Pipeline Runner\Pipeline Runner.xlsm"

-            - An Excel based GUI where the user can select options such as which BU specific dashboards to run.
+    An Excel based GUI where the user can select options such as which BU specific dashboards to run.

+#### Instances folder

+  "H:\Reporting\Data Collection\Production\20XX.QX\live_sources"

+  Full notebook records for each time the process is run.
+Here you can see the code that was run and also summary output.

+#### Current Process (In development):

+1. Pre-pipeline prep phase:
+    - German Allocations
+    - Swiss Transformations
-     - instances folder
+    - Portuguese Transformation

+2. Read data, make csv.
+   - Appends all sources to one data frame and exports to a csv.
+    - Summary info available in notebook and archived csvs in data collection folder.
+3. Python data transformations.
+    - Read csv from previous step.
+    - Make required transformations in Python.
+    - Output to a temp file.
+4. R data transformations.
+    - Read temp file from previous step.
+    - Make all R Transformations
+    - Overwrite to temp file.
+5. Make final data files.
+    - Read temp file from previous step.
+    - Perform conversion to Euro with checks.
+    - Create local currency data file.
+    - Create Euro currency data file. - Archive previous
+6. Create Summary Report

 ## Local installation